antonmartinsson/GaugeKit/README.md

 )
 ```

+## Requirements

+GaugeKit is built with SwiftUI, and thus the minimum requirement to use it is that your project (or the views you're creating with it) has a deployment target set to iOS 13 or later.
+To use it in a UIKit project, use a [UIHostingController](https://developer.apple.com/documentation/swiftui/uihostingcontroller).

 ## Usage

 To create a basic Gauge is as simple as providing it with a title, an integer value between 0 and 100, and the colors that you want the gauge display along itself.
 For example: